kotamorishi/rpi-christmas-tree/README.md

 Each LEDs are directly connected to GPIO 6, 5, 13, 11, 16, 19, 9, 12, 26

-# Set up cron for Chritmas all the way
+# Set up cron for Christmas all the way
 ```bash
 sudo crontab -e
 ```